Jerusalem Bible

 The Jerusalem Bible (JB or TJB) is an English translation of the Bible published in 1966 by Darton, Longman & Todd.
-As a Catholic Bible, it includes 73 books: the 39 books shared with the Hebrew Bible, along with the seven deuterocanonical books as the Old Testament, and the 27 books shared by all Christians as the New Testament.
+As a Catholic Bible, it includes 73 books: the 39 books shared with the Hebrew Bible, along with the seven deuterocanonical books, as the Old Testament, and the 27 books shared by all Christians as the New Testament.
 It also contains copious footnotes and introductions.

-For roughly half a century, the Jerusalem Bible has been the basis of the lectionary for Mass used in Catholic worship throughout much of the English-speaking world outside of North America, though in recent years various Bishops' conferences have begun to transition to more modern translations, including the English Standard Version, Catholic Edition in the United Kingdom and India and the Revised New Jerusalem Bible in Australia, New Zealand, and Ireland.
+For roughly half a century, the Jerusalem Bible has been the basis of the lectionary for Mass used in Catholic worship throughout much of the English-speaking world outside of North America, though in recent years various bishops' conferences have begun to transition to newer translations, including the English Standard Version, Catholic Edition, in the United Kingdom and India and the Revised New Jerusalem Bible in Australia, New Zealand, and Ireland.

 History

-In 1943 Pope Pius XII issued an encyclical letter, Divino afflante Spiritu, which encouraged Roman Catholics to translate the scriptures from the Hebrew and Greek texts, rather than from Jerome's Latin Vulgate.
+In 1943 Pope Pius XII issued an encyclical letter, Divino afflante Spiritu, which encouraged Catholics to translate the scriptures from the Hebrew and Greek texts, rather than from Jerome's Latin Vulgate.
 As a result, a number of Dominicans and other scholars at the École Biblique in Jerusalem translated the scriptures into French.
 The product of these efforts was published as La Bible de Jérusalem in 1956.

 This French translation served as the impetus for an English translation in 1966, the Jerusalem Bible.
 For the majority of the books, the English translation was a translation of the Hebrew and Greek texts; in passages with more than one interpretation, the interpretation chosen by the French translators is generally followed.
-For a small number of Old Testament books, the first draft of the English translation was made directly from the French, and then the General Editor (Fr Alexander Jones) produced a revised draft by comparing this word-for-word to the Hebrew or Aramaic texts.
+For a small number of Old Testament books, the first draft of the English translation was made directly from the French, and then the general editor (Fr.
+Alexander Jones) produced a revised draft by comparing this word-for-word with the Hebrew or Aramaic texts.

 Translation

 The editor of the New Jerusalem Bible, Henry Wansbrough, claims the Jerusalem Bible "was basically a translation from the French Bible de Jérusalem, conceived primarily to convey to the English-speaking world the biblical scholarship of this French Bible.
 The translation of the text was originally no more than a vehicle for the notes".
 He also writes: "Despite claims to the contrary, it is clear that the Jerusalem Bible was translated from the French, possibly with occasional glances at the Hebrew or Greek, rather than vice versa."

-The Jerusalem Bible was the first widely-accepted Roman Catholic English translation of the Bible since the Douay–Rheims Version of the 17th century.
-It has also been widely praised for an overall very high level of scholarship, and is widely admired and sometimes used by liberal and moderate Protestants.
+The Jerusalem Bible was the first widely accepted Catholic English translation of the Bible since the Douay–Rheims Version of the 17th century.
+It has also been widely praised for an overall high level of scholarship, and is widely admired and sometimes used by liberal and moderate Protestants.
 The Jerusalem Bible is one of the versions authorized to be used in services of the Episcopal Church.

-J. R. R. Tolkien translated the Book of Jonah for the Jerusalem Bible, although its final version was heavily edited.
+J. R. R. Tolkien translated the Book of Jonah for the Jerusalem Bible, although its final version was heavily edited, and he is listed among its "principal collaborators".